ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

     sql:ParameterizedQuery query1 = ` WHERE id < ${id} AND age > ${age}`;
     sql:ParameterizedQuery sqlQuery = sql:queryConcat(query, query1);
     ```
-  - The `arrayFlattenQuery()` is introduced to make the array flatten easier.
+  - The `arrayFlattenQuery()` is introduced to make the array flattening easier.
 It makes the inclusion of
     varying array elements into the query easier by flattening the array to return a parameterized query.
     ```ballerina
     int[] ids = [1, 2];